pile23/stores/README.md

 # stores
-Search and add stores in yor place
+Add and search stores in yor place